John-Piper/wrappr/README.md

 <!-- badges: end -->

-wrappr is a collection of wrapper functions to use on other R functions to add extra functionality and support cleaner code.
+wrappr is a collection of wrapper and helper functions that can add extra functionality to other functions and support cleaner dry code.

-Here is a biref description of some functionality the wrappr package has to offer:
+Here is a brief description of some functionality the wrappr package has to offer:

 -   set up functions that can be called later keeping a copy of the